CluedIn-io/CluedIn.Documentation/docs/020-deployment/ama/020-ama-second-step.md

 **Prerequisites**

-1. PowerShell 7.
+* PowerShell 7.

     We recommend installing PowerShell via Winget: `winget search Microsoft.PowerShell`.
 For more details, see <a href="https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows" target="_blank">Installing PowerShell on Windows</a>.
-1. Azure CLI.
+* Azure CLI.

     We recommend installing Azure CLI via Winget: `winget install -e --id Microsoft.AzureCLI`.
 For more details, see <a href="https://learn.microsoft.com/en-us/cli/azure/install-azure-cli-windows?tabs=azure-cli" target="_blank">Install Azure CLI on Windows</a>.
-1. Your Azure subscription ID.
+* Your Azure subscription ID.

     For more details, see [Get your Azure subscription ID](/deployment/infra-how-tos/get-subscription-id).

 **To run the script for registering resource providers**

-1. Download this <a href="../../../assets/ps1/pre-checks.ps1" download>script</a> and save it to a folder of your choice on your computer.
+1. Download this <a href="../../../assets/ps1/pre-checks.ps1" download>script</a>.
 1. Open your PowerShell terminal and run the following:

 ```powershell